The Journal of Academic Librarianship

 The Journal of Academic Librarianship is a peer-reviewed academic journal that covers all topics dealing with academic libraries.
 The journal publishes book reviews, analytical articles, and bibliographic essays.
 It was established in 1975 and is published by Elsevier.

 History

 The Journal of Academic Librarianship was first published in March 1975 and has been a bimonthly publication ever since.
 It was initially edited by Richard M. Dougherty and William H. Webb.
-The current editor-in-chief is Amanda Folk (Ohio State University).
+The current editor-in-chief is Marek Deja (Jagiellonian University).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.533.